 Suki Ambient APIs

-The Suki Ambient APIs allow you to generate clinical notes from real-time conversations between providers and patients.
-The APIs use standard endpoints for most operations and HTTP status codes for responses.
-For streaming audio data, the APIs provide WebSocket endpoints that enable real-time audio transmission and event notifications.
+The Suki Ambient APIs generate clinical notes from real-time conversations between providers and patients.
+Most operations use standard endpoints and return HTTP status codes.
+For streaming audio, the APIs use WebSocket endpoints for real-time transmission and event notifications.

 What You Can Do